 PEISSAQUO VILLAGE.
 Peissaquo, an Indian village mentioned to Henri Joutel by the Ebahamos in 1687, was said to be north or northwest of the Colorado River.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Margery H. Krieger, "PEISSAQUO VILLAGE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bpp06), accessed November 26, 2015.
-Uploaded on June 15, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Margery H. Krieger, "Peissaquo Village," accessed October 28, 2016, http://www.tshaonline.org/handbook/online/articles/bpp06.